heinerigel/envseis2024/README.md

 [Seismo-live](https://seismo-live.github.io)

 III.
-Sign up to the COURSERA course linked below (free!) and use the Jupyter Notebooks in the Labs (directions will be given) [Coursea](https://www.coursera.org/learn/computers-waves-simulations)
+Sign up to the COURSERA course linked below (free!) and use the Jupyter Notebooks in the Labs (directions will be given):

-### Short Course on *Computational Methods in Geophysics*, October 2 and 4, 2023, Institute of Geophysics and Planetary Physics, SCRIPPS Institution of Oceanography, La Jolla, California
+[Coursea](https://www.coursera.org/learn/computers-waves-simulations)

 Lecturer: Heiner Igel, LMU Munich